 You’ll have regular follow-up appointments in our office, where you’ll be seen by Dr. Barrett so he can carefully monitor your progress, and will also be an opportunity for you to share concerns and ask questions about your recovery.
 Dr. Barrett will provide you with guidelines on when you can return to different activities, based on your healing process.
 However, you can expect to return to work within about two weeks (if your job is not overly taxing) and vigorous activities within about six weeks.

 Dramatic Body Contouring

-A tummy tuck is an investment, but it is one that usually pays off in an improved appearance and increased self-confidence.
+A tummy tuck is an investment, but it’s one that almost certaintly pays off in an improved appearance and increased self-confidence.
 You may notice your clothing fits better and your body contour is in better proportion after this procedure.
 A tummy tuck offers long-lasting results you can enjoy as long as you maintain a healthy weight and lifestyle.
 If you would like to learn more about this surgery or find out if a tummy tuck is the right body contouring procedure for you, now is the time to schedule your consultation with Dr. Barrett by phoning Barrett Plastic Surgery at 310-598-2648.